aaronbloomfield/ccc/hws/gradebook/index.md

 - Note that ONLY the instructor can designate other TAs
 - The `supportsInterface()` function should be exactly as is specified above
 - The `requestTAAccess()` will grant *anybody* who calls it TA access; it's not realistic in a contract deployed on a public blockchain, but we need it to test your code (the details are in the IGradebook.sol comments for that function)
+- Your gradebook MUST index assignments starting from 0 so that our auto-grading scripts will work.
+Thus, the first assignment created will have an index of 0, the second an index of 1, etc.

 The first six methods (after the two events) in the [IGradebook.sol](IGradebook.sol.html) ([src](IGradebook.sol)) interface are getter functions.
 As long as you set the visibility of the field in the contract as `public`, then the getter method is created for you, as [discussed in the lecture slides](../../slides/solidity.html#/getters).
 For example, for the getter function `function num_assignments() external returns (uint)`, the appropriate field declaration would be `uint public override num_assignments;`.
 The lecture slide set explains this a bit more.